 - Situational factors: When people encounter situations where expectations are unclear or ambiguous, they may be more likely to look to others for information about what they should do and how they should behave.

 - Group size: Asch’s classic conformity experiment found group size has an impact on conformity up to a certain point.
-People are most likely to conform when between three and five other people are present.
+People are most likely to conform when three to five other people are present.

 - Status: People may be more likely to conform in situations where they feel that others have a higher status level than they do.